MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 # Custom key bindings in Windows Terminal

-You can create custom key bindings (keyboard shortcuts) inside the Windows Terminal that give you control of how you interact with the terminal using your keyboard.
+You can create custom key bindings (keyboard shortcuts) inside Windows Terminal that give you control of how you interact with the terminal using your keyboard.

 ## Key binding formats